bitterjug/devjournal-crypto/devjournal.markdown

 - The instructions say that to use Hyperlinkedmodelserializer we must make sure our url patterns are named.
 This is where it's looking for `result-detail`.

+## 2014-02-03 12:27 Monday

+Backbone nested views: render sub-view in out-of-dom element and then add to dom.